ThorxNxEriksen/ml_ops_02476/reports/README.md

       Note for the group:

-      This is an ungoing process
+      This is an ungoing process.
+Data.py has documentation/docstrings and code typing.

 * [ ] Setup version control for your data or part of your data (M8)